In taking on high drug prices, Trump faces a complex nemesis

 WASHINGTON (AP) — Before taking office, President Donald Trump railed against the pharmaceutical industry and accused it of “getting away with murder.”

-On Friday, Trump is scheduled to give his first speech on how his administration will seek to lower drug prices.
+On Friday, Trump is scheduled to give his first speech on an overarching plan to lower drug prices.
+Administration officials previewing the speech Thursday touted it as the most comprehensive plan to tackle prescription drug costs that any president has ever proposed, but offered few specifics.

 Most Read Business Stories